When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 |---|---|---|

-| Stihl | AK 18V | Premium garden-focused system with excellent refinement and reliability |
+| Stihl | AK 18V | Premium garden-focused system with excellent refinement and reliability for garden tools. |

-| Worx | PowerShare 20V | Practical cross-compatible system for DIY and garden tools |
+| Worx | PowerShare 20V | Practical cross-compatible system for DIY and garden tools, with good value set options. |

-| Ryobi | ONE+ 18V | Very large home-use ecosystem that’s easy to expand over time |
+| Ryobi | ONE+ 18V | Large home-use ecosystem that is easy to expand across garden, DIY and household tools. |

 Stihl